pact-foundation/docs.pact.io/website/blog/2022-08-25-pact-open-source-update-august-2022.md

 ## Become a contributor

 If you’re passionate about Open Source, Pact or a specific language, get involved as a maintainer.
 There’s no minimum time commitment and you can get involved on your own terms.
 One thing that does make the Pact OSS so great is regular, committer contributions.

+Read our [Contributing](https://docs.pact.io/contributing) page to find out many of the different ways you can get involved in Open Source, no matter what role, or skillset you hold.

 That's all for now, catch you next month!